ThePansmith/thepansmith.github.io/content/proposals/community-smv.md

 There is a new survey related to the modded minecraft community (and this proposal) found [here](https://forms.gle/7V18UmafyWrEkxNZA), fill it out so this proposal can be further refined!
 {{< /notice >}}

-According to a survey that I conducted, most mod developers would strongly prefer having a stable version to develop their mods over constantly porting their mods to the latest version.
+According to a survey that I conducted, most content mod developers  would strongly prefer having a stable version to develop their mods over constantly porting their mods to the latest version.
 The community currently suffers from a lack of clear communication on where modders are gathered, fragmenting the modded minecraft community.

 The proposal is simple: A recurring mod developer community vote is hosted to determine a specific Minecraft version as the **Stable Modding Version** (SMV) at any given time.
+This would be useful for mod developers that develop feature rich (and this time consuming to port) mods.

 # Details